grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Bastian took one hand off the stainless dive plane control wheel at a time and wiped the moisture of his palms on his pants.
 Hemi patted his shoulder with a heavy hand.

 Suddenly the ship-to-ship radio lit up.
-"To unidentified submarine running north-north-east at 27.5 degrees.
+"To unidentified submarine running north-north-east.
 You are hereby notified that you are required to stop your boat and surface for inspection."
-This announcement was followed by the string of generalized Authority rights and treaties they were familiar with from previous encounters with the sub with the ram.
+This announcement was followed by the string of generalized Authority rights and treaties they were familiar with from previous encounters with the _Grackle_.

 "Fuck Hemi.
-They are within ship-to-ship distance now."
+They have gotten within ship-to-ship distance."

 The ship-to-ship radio continued to blare over Percy's head, the light of its dial quavering with the power of the voice coming over it.
 "This is your only notice.
 If you do not stop your forward movement immediately, you will be fired on."

-"They must _just_ be within ship-to-ship range."
-Percy thought aloud.
-"We could reasonably claim we haven't fucking heard them.
+"They must _just_ be within ship-to-ship range," Percy thought aloud, "they can't assume we heard their warning.
 After all, they may have been broadcasting that for the last half hour and we just heard it now."

 "A risky gambit with this hair-trigger sub commander," said Hemi.